ACCESS-NRI/access-om3-configs/documentation/docs/pages/configurations/Ocean_diagnostics.md

     The ACCESS-OM3 convention is to write one physical field per file, except in the two special cases above.

 ### Temporal components
-- `frequency`: The output interval between records, specified using MOM/FMS frequency strings, such as "1day", "3hour", "1month" etc
+- `frequency`: The output interval between records, following naming conventions given in [this schema](https://github.com/ACCESS-NRI/schema/blob/dfaf21913f1159a4d76b70ea783a0ecb54798631/au.org.access-nri/model/output/file-metadata/1-0-1.json#L68-L92).
 - `<time_cell_method>`: Specifies how values are accumulated within each output interval, such as "mean", "max", "min", "snap" etc.
-- `<datestamp>`: Uses FMS time-string formatting, such as "%4yr" (4-digit year), other options can be "%dy" (day), "%mo" (month), "%hr" (hour), "%mn" (minute), "%sc" ("second") etc.
+- `<datestamp>`: Uses FMS time-string formatting, such as "%4yr" (4-digit year), other options can be "%dy" (day), "%mo" (month), "%hr" (hour), "%mn" (minute), "%sc" ("second") etc. The datestamp indicates the frequency at which new files are written.
+E.g. `YYYY` indicates yearly, `YYYY-MM` indicates monthly etc.

 ### Optional spatial components
 - `<vertical_coordinate>`: Is included only for non-native vertical coordinates, such as `z`, `rho2` etc